ravn/java8-presentation/MarkdownPresenter-master/presentation.md

 after 2
 ```

 ###### Lazy evaluation cause one element at a time to "flow through" the stream as needed.
+Only execute those steps needed to get a result!

 !

 flatMap() - zero or more return values
 ---

-map only returns one result. flatMap returns zero or more,
+`map` only allows one result. `flatMap` allows zero or more,
 all of which are put into the result stream.

 ```